main-branch/rspec-path_matchers/README.md

 ### 1. Abstraction and Readability: From Imperative to Declarative

     Standard RSpec forces you to describe *how* to test something.
-This API allows you to declaratively state *what* the system should look like.
+This API allows you to declaratively state *what* the directory structure should look like.

     Without this API (Imperative Style):